BeichuanH/beichuan/_portfolio/portfolio-1.md

 Research at KTH Internal Combustion Engines division (2018-2021), the Department of Engineering Design & CCGEx
 ------

-His research work on the internal combustion engines (ICEs) area was conducted at CCGEx.
+My research work on the internal combustion engines (ICEs) area was conducted at CCGEx.
 The project involves the following topics:

 * Energy and exergy assessments of marine & HD truck engine systems.
 * Combustion characterization associated with alcohol fuels.
 * Aerothermodynamic analysis of gas-exchange systems.
 * Measurement of exhaust pulses using fast flow measurement techniques.

 Ph.D. defense presentation file: defense_ver02.pdf.
 The link for doctorial thesis in KTH diva: Exergy Evaluation of Engine Operations: Combustion Process to Exhaust Flow.

 Combustion characterization and exhaust power assessment